Best central air conditioning units 2023

 High repair costs

-For the highest SEER rating, that means you're going to save money over time on energy bills, Lennox is the top choice.
-This company offers a top-end SEER score of 26 which means you can cool faster and more powerfully without it draining your energy in the process.
+For the highest SEER rating, which means you're going to save money over time on energy bills, Lennox is the top choice.
+This company offers a top-end SEER score of 26, which means you can cool faster and more powerfully without draining your energy.

 What the users say

-Most unhappy comments about Lennox on the BBB were about the parts-only warranty cover, but it still has an A+ rating.
-Over on Consumer Affairs the brand has a 4-star rating.
-There are negative reviews about failed compressors, coolant leaks and fan motor issues, but the majority of customer were happy with running and cost.
+The most unhappy comments about Lennox on the BBB were about the parts-only warranty cover, but it still has an A+ rating.
+Over on Consumer Affairs, the brand has a 4-star rating.
+There are negative reviews about failed compressors, coolant leaks, and fan motor issues, but most customers were happy with the running and cost.

-Since these units are all about running efficiency, if you live in a hotter area and plan to use your system a lot then this brand could save you money in the long-run over the competition.
+Since these units are all about running efficiency, if you live in a hotter area and plan to use your system a lot, this brand could save you money in the long run over the competition.

 Best central air conditioning units: Rheem Central Air Conditioners Review